Human rights in Tibet: Post-1950 Tibet

-Difficulties of reporting
+Difficulties in reporting

-According to an Asia Watch Committee report in 1988, the question of human rights in a minority area of the People's Republic of China is inherently difficult to research and address.
+According to an Asia Watch Committee report which was published in 1988, the question of human rights in a minority area of the People's Republic of China is inherently difficult to research and address.
 Official sensitivity around the Tibet issue compounds the problem.
 Government measures to prevent information about Tibetan protests and protesters from leaving China have hindered human rights monitoring organizations from providing an adequate account of protests and their consequences, according to the CECC.

 The position of the CCP that any discussion of the issue by foreigners is "unacceptable interference in China's internal affairs" is itself an obstacle to scrutiny.
 The Chinese government has also linked negative remarks about human rights in Tibet with damage to Sino-American relations.
 This relates to questions about political prisoners, population transfer, and more, which are "hidden in secrecy," according to the report.
 Thus, gathering information on such subjects with regard to Tibet is a difficult undertaking.

 The history of reporting on abuses in modern Tibet goes back to Choekyi Gyaltsen, the 10th Panchen Lama, who first criticized the situation in Tibet by composing the 70,000 Character Petition dealing with the suppression of the Tibetan people in retaliation for the 1959 Tibetan uprising.

+In April 2026, the U.S. State Department reported that the Tibet Autonomous Region (TAR) remained the only part of China requiring special permits for foreign visitors, with even stricter rules for overseas Tibetans.
+Journalists, diplomats, and Tibetan Americans faced harassment and surveillance, reflecting Beijing’s tight control over travel and information in the region.